 Luckily, the views from the massive sandstone cliffs are worth every step.

-Take This Hike: Federal Pass To Mount Solitary Via Ruined Castle // Blue Mountains (NSW)
+Take This Overnight Hike: Federal Pass To Mount Solitary Via Ruined Castle in Blue Mountains

 5. Wondabyne to Patonga Via Pindar Cave